-Lewis & Clark County Children's Advocacy Center
+Lewis and Clark County Children's Advocacy Center

-The Lewis and Clark County Children’s Advocacy Center is a fully accredited member of the National Children’s Alliance; the alliance is a professional membership organization dedicated to helping local communities respond to allegations of child abuse in ways that are effective and efficient—and put the needs of the child first.
+The Lewis and Clark County Children’s Advocacy Center is a fully accredited member of the National Children’s Alliance - the alliance is a professional membership organization dedicated to helping local communities respond to allegations of child abuse in ways that are effective and efficient—and put the needs of the child first.

 Who we are

 We began in 1998 as a group of concerned Helena, Montana, residents, including professionals from child protective services, law enforcement and prosecution, pediatricians, mental health providers, domestic violence clinicians, a multidisciplinary team coordinator, and child advocates.
 Since that time, our network of support has grown to include the local FBI.

 We are a team of compassionate professionals who respond to child victims of abuse using forensically sound protocols and procedures to reduce the traumatization of children.

 Rather than have a child brought from agency to agency and office to office regarding a concern of abuse, AWARE's Lewis and Clark County Children's Advocacy Center brings those parties to the child.
 The interviews are done in a consolidated, efficient manner while the family is offered support services.

 The team is situated in a separate room, avoiding the intimidation of an overwhelming presence.
 The child is interviewed and evaluated in a comfortable, kid-friendly room by a professional who is skilled with whatever specifics the child brings to each different case.
 This interview is recorded by a subtly placed camera and fed to the other professionals on the team, thus eliminating the need for a trip to their respective offices throughout the city.